Skip to main content

 Many private landlords use agents to rent out their properties.

-Agents cannot charge fees for things like viewings, references, credit or affordability checks or immigration checks.
+Agents cannot charge you fees for things like viewings, checks or tenancy agreements.

 Show you can afford the rent